 The ALE meta-analysis identified several cortical regions that may represent semantic knowledge about animal and manmade objects in multiple modalities, but how these brain regions interact with vATL, the hypothesized semantic hub, is poorly understood.
 In fact, only until recently, the relationship between abnormality in white-matter pathways central around vATL and deficits in semantic processing has been established (Acosta-Cabronero et al., 2011; Han et al., 2013; Noppeney et al., 2007).
 Based on existing evidence, we propose three specific assumptions, focusing on how lateral parietal cortex interacts with ATL, to guide the current probabilistic tractography analysis on DWI data.

 The intratemporal connections are relatively well understood in both non-human primates (Felleman & Van Essen, 1991) and human subjects (Binney, Parker, & Ralph, 2012).
-Specifically, The ventral aspect of anterior and central inferotemporal cortex is interconnected with high-level visual cortex (e.g., V4) and afferent projection from superior temporal area into anterior inferotemporal cortex, suggesting that information from auditory cortex might send information into this area as well (Felleman & Van Essen, 1991). evidence demonstrated intratemporal connectivity of medial and lateral rostral temporal lobe with pFG (i.e., the ventral visual pathway) as well as connectivity between lateral rostral temporal lobe and superior temporal gyrus (STG) and Heschl’s gyrus (HG), also known as the primary auditory cortex (Binney et al., 2012).
+Specifically, evidence demonstrated intratemporal connectivity of medial and lateral rostral temporal lobe with pFG (i.e., the ventral visual pathway) as well as connectivity between lateral rostral temporal lobe and superior temporal gyrus (STG) and Heschl’s gyrus (HG), also known as the primary auditory cortex (Binney et al., 2012).
 Therefore, the interaction of the semantic hub (vATL) with visual (e.g., fusiform gyrus) and auditory (STG, HG) representations is well documented.

 In comparison, direct connection between the vATL and lateral parietal cortex (LP) is rarely observed, suggesting that the praxic and function representations of object knowledge only indirectly interact with the semantic hub.
 One proposed possibility is that LP interacts with vATL via medial pFG based on established functional connectivity (Mahon et al., 2013; Mahon et al., 2007), which seems to have anatomical basis in other primates (Felleman & Van Essen, 1991; Zhong & Rockland, 2003).
-Another possibility is information from IPL integrates into vATL via pMTG as implicitly suggested that the caudal aspect of STS/STG receives afferent projections from lateral parietal regions such as caudal IPL and the lower bank of the intraparietal sulcus in the brain of the macaque monkey (Seltzer & Pandya, 1994), and observed in human subjects (Binney et al., 2012): Caudal MTG has high probability of connection with supramarginal gyrus (SMG) and angular gyrus (AG) in IPL.
+Another possibility is information from IPL integrates into vATL via pMTG as implicitly suggested in the brain of the macaque monkey (Seltzer & Pandya, 1994), and observed in human subjects (Binney et al., 2012): Caudal MTG has high probability of connection with supramarginal gyrus (SMG) and angular gyrus (AG) in IPL.
 Both possibilities seem compatible with the ALE meta-analysis in that preferential activation for manmade objects has been reported for all three regions, namely, medial pFG, MTG, and LP (i.e., IPL).
-The third possibility comes from structural imaging (Wakana, Jiang, Nagae-Poetscher, van Zijl, & Mori, 2004) and human brain dissection studies (Duffau, Herbet, & Moritz-Gasser, 2013; Martino, Brogna, Robles, Vergani, & Duffau, 2010), revealing that ???
-Up to date, the anatomical connection between LP and medial pFG in human subjects is at best suggested by white matter atlas showing tthe dorsal branch of inferior frontal-occipital fasciculus (IFOF) opens like a fan and streams into various regions in parietal lobe, particularly the superior parietal lobe (SPL) rather than the inferior aspect, and the starting site of dorsal branch seems a little bit more anterior to the medial pFG site observed in our ALE analysis.
+The third possibility comes from structural imaging (Wakana, Jiang, Nagae-Poetscher, van Zijl, & Mori, 2004) and human brain dissection studies (Duffau, Herbet, & Moritz-Gasser, 2013; Martino, Brogna, Robles, Vergani, & Duffau, 2010), revealing that the dorsal branch of inferior frontal-occipital fasciculus (IFOF) opens like a fan and streams into various regions in parietal lobe, particularly the superior parietal lobe (SPL) rather than the inferior aspect, and the starting site of dorsal branch seems a little bit more anterior to the medial pFG site observed in our ALE analysis.
 We therefore also explored the possibility that the medial aspect of pFG may interact with the SPL.